salmanbuali/hungrylink-frontend/README.md

   - A fast and minimalist Node.js web application framework that simplifies server-side development, facilitating the creation of robust and scalable web applications.
 - Mongoose
   - An Object-Document Mapper for MongoDB and Node.js, providing a straightforward way to model and interact with MongoDB
-- React
-  - A powerful JavaScript library for building user interfaces.

 ---